By Stephen Ide

 “Everything just kind of matched up to exactly what we wanted,” Romario said.

 The couple, expecting their first child in January, had researched small homes.
-Their new condo, one of five certified Passive Homes at Sheridan Small Homes, was just what the doctor ordered: efficient, 750 square feet, two bedrooms, 1.5 baths and located along the Woonasquatucket River Greenway and the Fred Lippitt bike path.
+Their new condo, one of five Sheridan Small Homes built using Passive House principles, was just what the doctor ordered: efficient, 750 square feet, two bedrooms, 1.5 baths and located along the Woonasquatucket River Greenway and the Fred Lippitt bike path.

 Jhanev, who this summer completed her postdoctoral work in clinical psychology at Kaiser Permanente, said her vision aligned perfectly with the design and concept of Sheridan Small Homes.